OSM-Utilities/JOSM-Scripts-HOT/README.md

 How to install: see http://bjohas.de/wiki/Maps/JOSM/scripting_plugin and then clone this repository into your JOSM/plugins/scripting/modules/ directory (or a custom directory, which you need to set up separately).

-The main script is:
+The main scripts are:
 - markResAreas.js

-Utilities:
+- addOLC.js

+Third-party utilities (in lib/ folder):
 - DBSCAN.js
 - graham_scan.js
+- openlocationcode.js
 - geoutils.js

 Further examples are provided in the examples folder.

 Helpful links:
 - JOSM scripting plugin https://github.com/Gubaer/josm-scripting-plugin